 In 1856 a written paper was introduced in addition to the oral Challenge, and, before long, the tradition had died out altogether.
 Originally the written papers tested only Latin and Greek, but soon additional subjects were added.
 The requirement that pupils sitting the examination should have been members of the school for a year before taking the paper was also dropped.
 Finally, in the late 20th Century, the Greek paper was made optional, so as not to discriminate against pupils who had not yet had a chance to learn the language.

 Whilst today, The Challenge does not require quite the same stamina of pupils, it is still an exacting examination.
 The questions are deliberately difficult as they seek to differentiate between over one hundred pupils.
-Each year the top eight are selected for the honour of a Queen’s Scholarship and their names, in rank order, are printed in the newspaper and posted on a notice board outside of the school.
+Each year the top eight are selected for the honour of a Queen’s Scholarship and their names are printed in the newspaper and posted on a notice board outside of the school.
+Up until recently the pupils were listed in their rank order, from 1st scholar to 8th.
 Today the scholarships represent 50% of the schools full boarding fee.
 From 2017 one further change will be made – girls joining the school at 16+ will have the chance to be elected scholars and join College.